 And when you’re ready, here are our top 5 tips:

 You might not have room for a huge vegetable garden, but you don’t need loads of space to grow your own fruit and veg.
-It’s best to start small anyway so you can get a good feel of what you like growing without it being too tricky to keep on top of.
+It’s best to start small anyway so you can get a good feel of what you like growing without it being too tricky to keep on top of, so think about setting up a small propagator-style greenhouse.
 If you haven’t got room to dig a veggie patch, make best use of what you do have.
 Lots of veg, like runner beans, tomatoes and rocket, will all happily grow in pots.
 And you can easily plant your potatoes in a compact grow bag too (in fact you could use almost anything for this as long as you make some drainage holes!).

 Digging a vegetable patch straight into the ground is definitely the best option if you’re short on materials.
 However, if you’ve got particularly chalky or heavy clay soil, you’re going to find it way easier to grow your veg in a raised bed.
 And if you don’t have the space, then you could grow veg in pots too.